ajnirp/musicbox/README.md

 1. Exit the program: `Esc`
 2. Toggle which object to move: `t` (when you start the program, the dancer is selected)
-3. Toggle which side to move: `l` (when you start the program, the left side is selected)
+3. Toggle which side to move: `r` (when you start the program, the left side is selected)
 4. Select joint: `0` to `9`
 5. Rotate about x-axis: `w` and `s`
 6. Rotate about x-axis: `a` and `d`